ADGEfficiency/data-science-south/content/lessons/git.md

 The remote allows developers to share their work.

-A remote repository can be created using `$ git remote add`, and it can be connected to a local repository using `$ git push` and `$ git pull`.
+A remote repository can be created using `git remote add`, and it can be connected to a local repository using `git push` and `git pull`.

 ### Initializing a Repo

-The `$ git init` command is used to initialize a new repository in the current directory:
+The `git init` command is used to initialize a new repository in the current directory:

 ```shell-session
 $ git init